ibm-cloud-docs/Backup/getting-started.md

 ## Getting more online help
 {: #onlinehelp}

-Cloud Backup Portal's systems are fully documented and support for the application is accessible within Cloud Backup Portal.
+Cloud Backup Portal's systems are fully documented and support for the application is accessible within the Portal.
 Click the white question mark in a blue circle for **Help**.
 Click any article or topic in the navigation bar to view more information.